tinenwei/jbuildTool/README.md

     j_new_app

 This command will ask you to enter 'Directory Name', 'Package Name' and 'Main-Class'.
+('Main-Class' doesn't contain package name) for example:

+    Directory Name: Test
+    Package Name: com.example.test
+    Main-Class: MyTest

 After entering these, it will create a template of "hello world" project.
-And execute the following command:
+Execute the following command:

     j_build